 A quick Google search will provide insight into the nuances of each modality.
 There is no right or wrong choice, it’s simply choosing a modality that you would like to employ on your quest for healing.

-We absolutely suggest reading reviews or asking for previous client referrals prior to moving forward with a therapist.
-If the therapist is unable to provide reviews or referrals, that is a red flag.
+We absolutely suggest reading reviews or asking for previous client references prior to moving forward with a therapist.
+If the therapist is unable to provide reviews or references, that is a red flag.

 For those of you located in major metropolitan areas, you’ll have plenty of psychedelic assisted therapy options at your disposal.
 If you live in a more rural area, your options will likely be slim.
 However, assuming you have a vehicle, you’ll likely be able to drive to the nearest metro area to find the services you seek.